The Lot (TV series): Historical references

 The characters of Priscilla Tremaine (Rue McClanahan) and Letitia DeVine (Holland Taylor) were based on gossip columnists Hedda Hopper and Louella Parsons, respectively.
 A running end-credits gag had Letitia DeVine reporting ironic news items about period stars on her radio show, then insulting them sotto voce when the broadcast was over.
-Roland White (Jonathan Frakes) is based on millionaire aeronautical engineer and movie mogul Howard Hughes, who was known for his relationships with pretty redheaded Hollywood starlets.
+Roland White (Jonathan Frakes) is based on millionaire aeronautical engineer and movie mogul Howard Hughes, who was known for his relationships with redheaded Hollywood starlets.

 A movie being made by Sylver Studios refers to The Moon Is Blue, a movie famously censored for having Maggie McNamara say the word "virgin" in one of her lines.

 Sylver Studios was a stand-in for Samuel Goldwyn Productions.
 The title The Lot also refers to the famed Pickford-Fairbanks Studios lot in Hollywood, California, which rented out production space to multiple film studios.

+Critical reception

+Hal Boedeker of the Orlando Sentinel called The Lot "an acid satire on the Golden Age of Hollywood" that is "a clever blend of humor and Tinseltown lore".
+He added, "The Lot has been made with flair and affection, but it also has a clear-eyed view of Hollywood folly, ambition and back-biting.
+It's like Singin' in the Rain without the music and without the love."
+Cardellini received praise for her performance as June Parker.

+In Variety, Ray Richmond wrote, "The fact that 'The Lot' is cartoonishly overacted adds juice to the show’s camp irreverence, whether or not the scenery-chewing is intentional.
+Regardless, its creator-writer-exec producer Rick Mitz has clear affection for — and a sure grasp of — his subject."